windbirds/policies/terms.md

 Swimming with wild animals (i.e. whales and dolphins) requires the capability to swim in the ocean without external assistance, good sea conditions and the animals cannot be stressed.
 Staff may cancel swimming activities at the last minute for safety reasons.

-Please note that we do not allow the collecting of plants or animals during any tour.
+We do not allow the collecting of plants or animals during any tour.

 #### Refusal of Unaccompanied Minors